 Plex

-- Super polished interface—feels just like Netflix
+- The super-polished interface feels just like Netflix

 - Apps on everything (smart TVs, Rokus, iPhones, even fridges someday probably)